kayceecodes/Foodies_Api/notes.md

 * DbContext classes
 * Placeholders were given in my docker compose's environment variables, they weren't referencing anything nor was docker automatically reading from the .env file.
     * Ex: DB_NAME={DB_NAME}
-* After adding another dbcontext derived class in the directory of dbcontext classes you have to run 'dotnet ef migrations add -c <dbcontext name>' to add it.
+* After adding another dbcontext derived class in the directory of dbcontext classes you have to run 'dotnet ef migrations add -c \<name of dbcontext class\>' to add it.

 *5-22-2025*
 * Docker containers can hold jwt key secrets within the app's container.
 Make the env variable in docker-compose's app service then reference it anywhere in the app ie Environment.GetVariable("JWT_SECRET_FILE").

+*7-11-2025*
+* HttpOnly cookies are only accessed by the backend.
+The browser handles it when it comes to the client making calls, so with every call the browser is giving the backend server the token for Authorization.